webdriverio/chrome-recorder/Readme.md

 💃 Users can also use a dry run to see the interim output of the recordings
 👨‍💻 Programmatic API which users can use in their own project to create plugins or custom scripts.

-Alternatively, you can export JSON user flows as WebdriverIO test scripts straight away from Chrome DevTools with our [WebdriverIO Recorder Chrome extension](https://chrome.google.com/webstore/detail/webdriverio-chrome-recorder/nhbccjfogdgkahamfohokdhcnemjafjk/).
+Alternatively, you can export JSON user flows as WebdriverIO test scripts straight away from Chrome DevTools with our [WebdriverIO Recorder Chrome extension](https://webdriver.io).

-## 📹 Demo

-tbd

 ## 🏗 Installation